bartazouhair/alx-system_engineering-devops/0x02-shell_redirections/README.md

-You will find all my corrections related to this module.
+You will find all my corrections related to this module .